Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 Clark Ádám Square, Budapest: Purchasing bus tickets at Clark Ádám Square transportation hub Transportation center at base of Castle Hill near Chain Bridge |

 Budapest's public transportation system is one of the oldest in the world, with the first tram line opening in 1866.
-The bus tickets we bought are part of a network that includes the historic Millennium Underground (the second oldest metro in the world after London) and a tram system that's a UNESCO World Heritage site.
+The transit passes we bought are part of a unified network that includes the historic Millennium Underground (the second oldest metro in the world after London) and a tram system that's a UNESCO World Heritage site.
 We felt like we were riding on history, even if our feet just felt like they were riding on pain.

 |